hopetambala/SI664-docs/sql/mysql_select_examples.md

 USE unesco_heritage_sites;
 ```

-## Return a list of heritage sites that include the word 'Lake' in the name
+## Return a list of heritage sites that includes the word 'Lake' in the name

 #### Required column names (aliased)
 * country / area